 - Campaign URLs belong to different domains

-For instance, let’s consider a scenario where you set up a test and specify the campaign URL as www.example.com and create a goal on www.myexample.com.
-In the second scenario, you set up a test, wherein you include two campaign URLs of different domains - www.example.com and www.myexample.com.
+For instance, let’s consider a scenario where you set up a test, specify the campaign URL as www.example.com and create a goal on www.myexample.com.
+In the second scenario, you set up a test wherein you include two campaign URLs of different domains - www.example.com and www.myexample.com.

 As these tests involve more than one domain, you must select the multiple domains option on the final step in the creation process.
 Enabling this option allows VWO to use third-party cookies to track visitors and goal conversions seamlessly across domains.